 - Director, Greg Lawrence | firstname.lastname@example.org

-The youth education committee oversees all aspects of our children’s Jewish education from Foundation School, through the School for Living Judaism, our B’nei Mitzvah program and all of our Youth/Teen programs.
+The youth education committee oversees all aspects of our children’s Jewish education beginning with the Infant Care Level continuing through the Foundation School Level, the School of Living Judaism, our B’Nei Mitzvah program, Confirmation, and Youth Programming for children through 18 years old.

-- Foundation School: This subcommittee provides good governance oversight and issues oriented discussion and guidance for the Foundation School.
+- TBSIS Infant/Toddler and Foundation Levels: This subcommittee provides good governance oversight, topic oriented discussion and guidance for the Foundation School Level.

-- Day School: This subcommittee will review the policies and procedures for the new Day School and help determine best practices to integrate our Day School students and their families into the communal fabric of TBS.
+- TBSIS Elementary Level: This subcommittee reviews the policies and procedures for the Elementary Level and helps to determine the best practices to integrate our students and their families into the communal fabric of Temple Beth Sholom.

 - Parent-Child, Camp, After-School: This subcommittee provides guidance and governance to ensure the highest quality programming is in place for camp, enrichment and extracurricular classes.